 Key Elements of the Workshop Method

-- The workshop topics are spread out over four sessions.
+- The workshop topics are spread out over three sessions.

 - Participants will access a secure website for all workshop activities.